libp2p/js-libp2p/implementation-notes.md

+EDIT: This document is outdated and here only for historical purposes

 NOTE: This document is structured in an `if-then/else[if]-then` manner, each line is a precondition for following lines with a higher number of indentation